medikoo/event-emitter/README.md

 #### hasListeners(obj[, name]) _(event-emitter/has-listeners)_

-Whether there are any listeners attached to the object.
+Whether object has some listeners attached to the object.
-If `name` is provided, it checks whether are there any listeners attached for specific event
+When `name` is provided, it checks listeners for specific event name

 ```javascript
 var emitter = ee();